Hammerstone Sandblow on Fraser Island

 The sand blows on Fraser Island are all in different stages of progression.
 They will keep moving until they are protected by the wind, and will stop migrating at this stage.
 Since the offshore winds are driving the sand inland, the cover and smother vegetation, giving them their desert-like feel.
 National Parks and geologists believe Hammerstone will likely move into Lake Wabby in the next hundred years or so and have markers to measure the progression of the moving sand.
 To compare tours and itineraries to visit Hammerstone and Lake Wabby, click here.

 Ready to visit this incredible natural wonder?
-Chat to our friendly Fraser experts live or free call 1 800 550 751 to find out more about the best options for visiting this world heritage site!
+Chat to our friendly Fraser experts live or call +61 74914 2425 to find out more about the best options for visiting this world heritage site!